-- 1. Are an eligible recipient, - 2.
-Are covered by qualified health insurance (defined earlier) that you pay for, - 3.
-Do not have other specified coverage (defined later), - 4.
-Are not imprisoned under federal, state, or local authority.
+- 1. Are an eligible recipient or a qualified family member in certain life events (defined earlier), - 2.
+Are covered by qualified health insurance (defined earlier) that you pay for,

+- Do not have other specified coverage (defined later), and - Are not imprisoned under federal, state, or local authority.